Azure/fta-windowsvirtualdesktop/doc/concepts.md

 * Personal, where each session host is assigned to individual users.
 * Pooled, where session hosts can accept connections from any user authorized to an app group within the host pool.

 You can set additional properties on the host pool to change its load-balancing behavior, how many sessions each session host can take, and what the user can do to session hosts in the host pool while signed in to their Windows Virtual Desktop sessions.
-You control the resources published to users through app groups.
-A key consideration is that you need a host pool for users to access desktops and applications.
-Currently the service is limited in that you can either access desktops OR applications from within a host pool, not both.
-However users CAN be assigned to multiple app groups.

 ## Application Groups
 Application groups are logical grouping of applications and desktops for a given Host Pool.
 They are two types: